hdossani/scala-lab/README.md

 ## Lab Exercises

-The exercises for this lab are organized in a implementation/unit test format.

-A partial implementation of the functions is supplied and you have to replace the '**_???_**' tokens with Scala code so the unit tests will pass.
+The exercises for this lab are organized in an implementation/unit test format.
+A partial implementation of the functions is supplied and you then have to replace the '**_???_**' (not yet implemented operator) with Scala code so the unit tests will pass.

 ### Running the tests with Maven